Influenza — also known as the flu — is a contagious viral infection that attacks your respiratory system.

 - avoiding large crowds, specifically during a flu outbreak

 - covering your mouth and nose when you cough or sneeze

 - staying home if you develop a fever and for at least 24 hours after it goes away

 Type A influenza is a contagious viral infection that can cause life-threatening complications if left untreated.
 While some cases of this infection can improve without prescribed medication, a visit to your doctor is recommended.

-Do not self-diagnose your condition.
+Don’t self-diagnose your condition.
 The flu can resemble the common cold, but may trigger worsening symptoms.
-If you worry you have been infected with influenza, schedule a visit with your doctor to discuss treatment.
+If you think you’ve contracted influenza, schedule a visit with your doctor to discuss treatment.